 The answers may lie in our personal or family experiences.
 They are also found in our cultures which are interwoven with thousands of years of patriarchy which has left deep wounds in both women and men.

-Some people are dealing with the effects of trauma in their own life.
-In Australia one in three women and one in five men experience sexual trauma before the age of 17.
-Other kinds of trauma which can affect relationships include physical injury, family and domestic violence, the loss of a loved one, living with addicts or people with mental health problems.
+Some people are dealing with the effects of trauma in their own life and many are dealing with the effects of inter-generational or family trauma.
+Kinds of trauma which can affect relationships include physical injury, family and domestic violence, sexual assault, incest and other sexual trauma, exposure to war, the loss of a loved one, living with addicts or people with mental health problems.
 Some recent research indicates that for children, growing up with care-givers who were emotionally absent can have impacts similar to severe trauma.

 Trauma undermines the feeling and sense of safety.
 It means that all experiences tend to get filtered through a lens of fear.
 Over time this can damage relationships and it is a major barrier to physical and emotional intimacy.
 While it is possible for both women and men to orgasm when they are not feeling safe, there are heights of sexual connection involving mind, body and spirit which can only be achieved when there is a deep surrender into trust: trust of self, trust of the other and trust in the dance of intimacy that is co-created.